-Hungary (GYSEV): The corridor's lines are electrified with an alternating current of 25 kV / 50 Hz.
-Some sections have lower loading capacity and speed allowance than the directive prescribes.
-The modernization of the railway infrastructure is only at a planning phase.
+Hungary (GYSEV): The corridor's lines are fully electrified with an alternating current of 25 kV / 50 Hz AC.
+Some sections have a lower loading capacity and speed allowance than the directive prescribes.

+Further update and modernization of the railway infrastructure is only at a planning phase.

 Slovenia: The principal route of the corridor is electrified with direct current.
-Some parts have lower speed allowance than the directive prescribes.
+Some parts have lowerspeed allowance than the directive prescribes.
 The axle load category C4 and the diesel traction are only on the connecting line.

-Regarding the implementation of the TAF TSIs, it is estimated that until the end of 2022 all Member States in Amber RFC will comply.
+Regarding the implementation of the TAF TSIs, it is estimated that until the end of 2022 all Member States in RFC Amber will comply.
 However, a detailed analysis can be found about that in the TAF-TSI Master Plan: